ThibaultCallia/battery-calcs/batteryCalcs/README.md

 **Files**

+demo.js

+    Logs two outputs of the demo

 functions.js

-    Given the bill, period of bill (number of days) and solar system size, the calculate advice function will return the estimated export, import, self consumption rate.
-The period of bill is purely added for us to use in this demo platform - to test out cases and verify real examples.
+    Given the bill and solar system size, the calculate advice function will return the estimated export, import, self consumption rate.

     These calculations are done based on a reference table representing the average self consumption rate of a family with X avg daily usage and Y solar system size.

-    These variables are needed to calculate the advised battery size.
-For now the battery size is the min between the export and import.
-This will be fine-tuned soon.

-    The cost of the battery - and thus the ROI of the advised setup - will also follow but is a result of the advised battery size.
+    The optimal battery size is used to find the advised battery size - after which the costs are calculated.

 referenceData.js

+    GENERAL NOTE: The excel version of the tables should be used.
+The objects in the referenceData.js file are possibly older versions.

     EnergyData:
         energyPrice: /